 Tim McGraw and Faith Hill fell in love on the road, when she was serving as the opening act on his appropriately-named Spontaneous Combustion Tour in 1996.
-By the end of the year, the two would be married, with Faith very pregnant with their oldest daughter, Gracie, when they filmed their first music video together one year later
+On October 6 of that year, the two married, with Faith very pregnant with their oldest daughter, Gracie, when they filmed their first music video together one year later

 8. “Let’s Make Love”

 This steamy song was included on Hill’s multi-platinum selling Breathe album, released in 1999.
 The song, written by Marv Green, Chris Lindsey, Bill Luther, Aimee Mayo, is pretty self-explanatory, with the video, shot in Paris, France, giving a glimpse into how in love the couple remains.

 7. “The Rest of Our Life”

 “The Rest of Our Life” is the title track of the couple’s 2017 duets album together.
 Co-written by Ed Sheeran, the song immediately resonated with both McGraw and Hill.